Africa Asia Middle East عربي Français Português free subscription RSS IRIN Site Map

 Around 42 percent of new infections occur in stable relationships

-KAMPALA, 14 November 2008 (PlusNews) - A new clinical trial to test the effectiveness of pre-exposure prophylaxis in stable sexual relationships has started in Uganda, with 3,900 discordant couples enrolled in a five-year study.
+Kampala, 14 November 2008 (PlusNews) - A new clinical trial to test the effectiveness of pre-exposure prophylaxis in stable sexual relationships has started in Uganda, with 3,900 discordant couples enrolled in a five-year study.

 "The aim of the study is to find out whether pre-exposure prophylaxis [PrEP] prevents HIV acquisition within HIV discordant couples," said Dr Jonathan Wangisi, principal investigator of the study.